Robert Fairfax (Royal Navy officer): Personal life

 By the death of his elder brother, on 20 January 1694, he succeeded to the Steeton and Newton Kyme estates.
 On 20 November of the same year he married Esther, the sister of his old captain, Bushell, and widow of Mr. Charles Tomlinson of Whitby.
 Although she was ten years older than him, he had had a boyish attachment to her from the time of his first going to sea.

 Death

 He died on 17 October 1725.
-He was buried in the church of Newton Kyme where, sixty years before, he had been christened.
+He was buried in the St Andrew's Church, Newton Kyme, where, sixty years before, he had been christened.
 His wife, though ten years older, survived him by ten years, and died at the age of eighty in 1735.

 Descendants

 He left two children, a daughter, who married Mr. Henry Pawson, the son of an alderman of York, and a son, Thomas, whose posterity still hold the estates of Steeton, Newton Kyme, and Bilbrough, which last Fairfax acquired by purchase from the collateral family of Lord Fairfax.
 There are three portraits of the admiral, taken at the ages of thirty, forty-two, and shortly before his death.
 They are all in the possession of his family at Bilbrough.
 In a register ticket, dated 1696, he is described as a tall and well-set man of a fair complexion, which corresponds with the earlier portrait of the same date.